Cognigy/Documentation/docs/en/docs/ai/knowledge-ai/ctxt.md

 ### Header

-The header contains global metadata information with key-pair values.
+The header contains global metadata information with key-value pairs.

 A metadata unit is structured as a key-value pair enclosed in backticks.
 For example: